 What does “exhibition” mean?

-When an individual event is declared as "Exhibition" or "Unofficial", it means that the Athlete or Relay is swimming for time and is not eligible for Points/Awards.
+When an individual event is declared as "Exhibition" or "Unofficial", it means that the Athlete or Relay is swimming for time and is not eligible to score for points/awards.

-* Swimmers aged 7-18 are able to swim in up to 3 individual events for scoring/awards
+* Swimmers ages 7-18 are able to swim in up to 3 individual events for scoring/awards

 How do I remove permanent marker?

-After a meet, just spray sunscreen on your swimmer's arm and the marker will come right off!
+After a meet, just spray sunscreen on your swimmer's arm or use a facial wipe and the marker will come right off!